Polytoria/Docs/docs/objects/world/Part.md

 Specifies whether the part can be collided with or not.

+### CastShadows:bool { property }

+Specifies whether the part casts its shadow on other parts.

 ### Color:Color { property }

 Specifies the color of a part.